 GeneCards Summary for PRKAG1 Gene

-PRKAG1 (Protein Kinase, AMP-Activated, Gamma 1 Non-Catalytic Subunit) is a Protein Coding gene.
+PRKAG1 (Protein Kinase AMP-Activated Non-Catalytic Subunit Gamma 1) is a Protein Coding gene.
 Diseases associated with PRKAG1 include ascariasis.
-Among its related pathways are Signaling by GPCR and mTOR signalling.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include protein kinase activity and ADP binding.
 An important paralog of this gene is PRKAG3.

 UniProtKB/Swiss-Prot Summary for PRKAG1 Gene